 Nowadays, economic fluctuation adversely affects a country’s well-being, making the economy a concept of supreme importance.
 To look over a nation’s progress, we need to study their economy and that would be ample to determine whether the country is flourishing or experiencing depression.

 Growth and development are synonyms for each other but when ‘economic’ is prefixed to each of the words, then both of them contradict the similarity.
-Adding economics to the words creates fundamental differences between growth and development which are very important and become even more prominent when countries start depending on them.
+Adding economic to the words creates fundamental differences between growth and development which are very important and become even more prominent when countries start depending on them.

 Depiction of economic growth

-Economic growth is commonly measured by the increase in the average market value of additional goods and services produced, using GDP( Gross Domestic Product).
+Economic growth is commonly measured by the increase in the average market value of additional goods and services produced, using GDP (Gross Domestic Product).

-GDP can be calculated by adding up all of the money spent by consumers, businesses, and government in a given period of time.
+GDP can be calculated by adding up all of the money spent by consumers, businesses, and the government in a given period of time.

 It can also be calculated by summing up all of the money received by all the earning members of the country.

 In either case, the number is an approximate value of "nominal GDP."